rschristopher/ischristtrue.com/src/modern-views/justification.md

 Importantly, it is not *our faith* that justifies, but Christ's faith that justifies us.
 Nowhere in scripture is there a dichotomy between our faith and our works.
 It is always about Christ.

-St. Paul here refers to "faith of Christ" and not "faith in Christ".
+St. Paul here refers to "faith of Christ" and not "faith in Christ" when discussing justification.

 !!! quote "Galatians 2:25-16"
     We who are Jews by nature, and not sinners of the Gentiles,